HUILIHUANG413/EIDSeg/README.md

-Here’s a clean, professional paragraph you can use in your README:

 ## Citation

 If you find this work or the EIDSeg dataset useful in your research, please consider citing our paper.
 Your citation helps support and encourage future development of this project.